 His chin did this lock-and-load motion that we all knew so well and said, “Yes.
 What of it?”
 His eyes didn’t leave my report card and I could see his thoughts processing.

 Trying to use the correct balance in my voice between serious and playfully cocky, reminiscent of how we related in his classes and a grave concern for how unfair that grade was, I finished my argument, “It was supposed to be a ‘B’.”
 I had previously decided against asking for an ‘A’ knowing I deserved something for my conduct.

 In the silence that followed, he did that chin-thing again while I listened to the second hand on his clock before pulling out a pen, crossing out the ‘D’ and writing a big, clear, wonderfully refreshing ‘B’ with his initials beside it.
 “Okay,” he said.
 “Stop by the registrar’s desk to get this recorded.
 Now get out of here.”

 And that was it; no lecture, no “Let me make sure you understand certain things” discussion because he knew me well enough to know it was not needed.
 I picked up my card, thanked him and noted a wry smile on his face, he does know what happened in that class.

 When I returned to the lab, I sat down with my friend.
 “Where did you run off to?” he asked.

 “Our new academic dean wanted me to visit the registrar’s office to record this.”
 I smiled and showed him my report card.

-“I’ll be damned Wilson!
+“I’ll be damned!
 How did you…?”
-His voice trailed off in mock disgust and glorious envy.
+His voice trailed off in disgust and glorious envy.
 He and the others were pretty angry with that instructor and they talked me into writing a petition against him.
-When we submitted it it had many signatures – and – we never saw him again.
+When we submitted it with many signatures – and – we never saw him again.